Dear Budget Fashionista,

 Try these tips for finding comfortable and stylish wide-calf boots.

 The problem with many boots that are touted as “wide calf” is that they just plain aren’t!
-The shaft typically feels a little too snug for comfort, leading you to wonder wide calf means in the first place.
+The shaft typically feels a little too snug for comfort, leading you to wonder what wide calf means in the first place.

 You can resolve this by having your feet and calves professionally sized.
 Once you’re armed with precise measurements, you can more confidently purchase boots both in person and online — just be sure to shop specifically for shafts that measure 15 inches or more.

-Chummy Up with a Cobbler
+2. Chummy up with a cobbler

 Cobblers aren’t just characters in classic books from yesteryear.
 Many women count them as their secret weapon for flawless-fit footwear.